-C.6 What if the solver dies with an error like "input statement requires too much data" after echoing the number of tetrahedra and nodes for a VGRID mesh?
+C.8 What if the solver dies with an error like "input statement requires too much data" after echoing the number of tetrahedra and nodes for a VGRID mesh?

+The endianness (section 4.1) of the grid files (section 4) may be different than FUN3D expects.
 Single-segmented VGRID grids over 20 million nodes exceed the allowable record length.
 Use postgrid to save grid as a multi-segmented format (option 05 in batch mode).

-C.7 What if the solver reports that the Euler numbers differ?
+C.9 What if the solver reports that the Euler numbers differ?